decent-im/prosody-modules/mod_pubsub_serverinfo/README.markdown

 Exposes server information over Pub/Sub per ProtoXEP: PubSub Server Information.

-This version, announces support (used to 'opt-in', per the XEP) and publishes the name of the local domain via a Pub/Sub node.
-The published data will contain an unnamed 'remote-domain' element for each inbound or outgoing s2s connection.
+The module announces support (used to 'opt-in', per the XEP) and publishes the name of the local domain via a Pub/Sub node.
+The published data will contain a 'remote-domain' element for inbound and outgoing s2s connections.
+These elements will be named only when the remote domain announces support ('opts in') too.

-Features yet to be implemented:
-- For 'remote-domain' elements, add domain name _only if_ through service discovery that domain advertises the 'urn:xmpp:serverinfo:0' feature.

 Installation
 ============